michaelScopic/purge-discord-dms/README.md

 Go into the channel/DM that you want to purge and then hit `Ctrl` + `H` to hide channels so that there's no way you could click on another DM, and then start the script.

+### Virtual machines

+I would also highly recommend you run this in a virtual machine because the script completely takes over your keyboard, so you must wait until everything is deleted.
+I recommend getting VirtualBox with a Linux Mint/Ubuntu (or any distro you like), and then follow the instructions below.

 ### TO KILL THE SCRIPT

 ___`Bring your cursor to the **TOP LEFT** of your screen and wait 1-3 seconds and the script will automatically quit.`___